Understanding Our Services

 It can be difficult to make decisions about after care at the time of an appointment.
 Many pet owners find it helpful to consider the options available well before even making an appointment for in home pet euthanasia.

-Tender Paws Veterinary Care works directly with trusted partners Newcastle Hunter and Pet Crematorium and Patch & Purr to arrange private pet cremation services.
+Tender Paws Veterinary Care works closely with trusted partners Newcastle and Hunter Pet Crematorium and Patch & Purr to arrange private pet cremation services.
 For private cremations, our veterinarian will respectfully transport your pet to our base and transfer their remains to one of our trusted partners.
 Once your pets ashes have been returned to Tender Paws, we will arrange to personally return them to your care.
+Other options such as communal cremation, or private cremation with scattering of ashes are also available.

 If you prefer, you are welcome to arrange for your own preferred provider to collect your pet from your home.
 To allow for an unhurried experience for you and your pet, we would generally recommend booking collection for approximately 2 hours after your appointment time.